thephez/dash-docs/_includes/references.md

 [op_verify]: /en/developer-reference#term-op-verify "Operation which terminates the script if the entry below it on the stack is non-true (zero)"
 [output index]: /en/developer-guide#term-output-index "The sequentially-numbered index of outputs in a single transaction starting from 0"
 [point function]: /en/developer-guide#term-point-function "The ECDSA function used to create a public key from a private key"
+[prefilledtransaction]: /en/developer-reference#cmpctblock "A P2P Networking data structure used to represent a vector of a few transactions"
 [previous block header hash]: /en/developer-reference#term-previous-block-header-hash "A field in the block header which contains the SHA256(SHA256()) hash of the previous block's header"
 [proper money handling]: /en/developer-reference#term-proper-money-handling "Bitcoin amounts need to be correctly processed without introducing rounding errors that could cause monetary loss"
 [standard block relay]: /en/developer-guide#term-standard-block-relay "The regular block relay method: announcing a block with an inv message and waiting for a response"